 Davis opened his eyes and looked up, and his mouth fell open.
 The light faded and revealed that Paildramon had grown to the size of an airplane… and though Davis couldn't see much from below, he could tell he had taken on the shape of a dragon.
 "Ho… holy shit!" he finally said, clutching both sputtering Digivices.
 "Paildramon?!"
 The dragon said nothing, but as he breathed Davis's skeleton rattled.

 The others stopped in their tracks, gaping at the imposing creature; even Tai momentarily forgot his melancholy.
 Kari gasped and squeezed Poromon.
 "Is that… Veemon?!" she asked.

 "Yeah…" Izzy said, his mind cramping.
-Somehow the unconventional Paildramon had Digivolved into a Mega-level creature?
-How could that have happened?
+Somehow the unconventional Paildramon had Digivolved into a Mega-level creature.

-Davis looked his new partner over again, then bared his teeth at Jachomon.
-Now it was their turn.
-"Get 'er!" he declared.
+Davis looked his new partner over again, then bared his teeth at Jachomon; it was their turn.
+"Get 'er!" he yelled.

 … … …

 On a rooftop a few blocks over, Mummymon almost dropped his cane as the mechanical dragon appeared.
 "Amazing!
 Astounding!" he squealed.
 "Who knew they could get to be that big?!"

 Standing beside him, Arukenimon's reaction was completely different; her limbs shook and her back stiffened with fury.
 "That wasn't supposed to happen!" she snarled through clenched teeth.